GuidanceMantras/GuidanceMantras/README.md

 - Veternary officer (called once in 5 years for minimum 400 positions with B.V.Sc  degree(80%) and 20% for any degree)
 - Horticulture officer (called once in 5 years for minimum 400 positions with B.Sc Horiculture degree(80%) and 20% for any degree)
 - AE/JE/AEE/EE (called once in 5 years for minimum 1000 positions with B.E. in EEE/EC degree(100%)
-- Teacher/Lecture (With B.Ed or M.Sc) (called once in 5 years for minimum 1000 positions)
+- Teacher/Lecture (called once in 5 years for minimum 1000 positions)

 - In total, you can write at-least 10 different exams in 5 years for 10,000 positions